taytruong13/Verilog/Practice-Memories/README.md

 4-bit RAM is a memory unit tht can store 4 bits of data simultaneously.
 This means it can represent 16 different values (from `4'b0000` to `4'b1111` in binary).
 Structurally, a 4-bit RAM cell is typically composed of 4 individual 1-bit RAM Cells.
 These cells operate independently but are controlled by the same clock and address signals.

-A 4-Bit RAM module is a digital memory component capable of storing and retrieving 4 bits of binary data.
-It typically has 16 memory locations, each capable of holding a 4-bit binary value.
-It supports read and write operations controlled by address selection and write/read enable signals, making it suitable for various applications requiring moderate storage capacity.

 ## The module in Verilog code
 ```